Anoobis5/COVID_GeoJSON_FinalProject/README.md

 ### Pitch

-  *-What do we hope to acheive? -
+  * What do we hope to acheive? -

-  *-What steps are being taken to achieve this
+  * What steps are being taken to achieve this

-  *-Current Progress
+  * Current Progress

-  *-Point you plan on being at next week.
+  * Point you plan on being at next week.

 ### Presentation